-These are computerized or automatic vibratory dryer machines that process and dry workpieces without operator input.
+These are computerized or automatic vibratory dryer machines can process and dry workpieces without operator input.

-Because of its computerized nature, these types of dryer machines are put on standby as a part of a mass finishing manufacturing network of machines.
+Because of their computerized nature, these types of dryer machines are put on standby as a part of a mass finishing manufacturing network of machines.

-This means that such machine can immediately start drying machine just as wet workpieces are passed unto it by a previous machine which has concluded the enhancement of workpiece surfaces.
+This means that such a machine can immediately start drying the wet workpieces after the previous polishing process by another machine has been done.